dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Words simply rewrite to their evaluated definitions.
-However, this rewrite should be lazy, deferred if it does not result in progress of the computation.
-The motive for lazy rewriting of words is to retain human-meaningful symbols and structure in the evaluated results, enabling humans to grok the result and supporting graphical projections of the results using the same *Projectional Editing* models.
-By 'progress' we certainly need more than inlining a word's definition.
-Preferably, rewriting a word results in at least one value available for further computation.
+Words rewrite to their evaluated definitions.
+Under normal conditions, words rewrite 'lazily' based on arity (see *Arity Annotations*).
+The motive for lazy rewriting is to retain human-meaningful symbols, structure, and projected views for evaluated results.
+Although arity is the default condition for both ease of implementation and user control, other annotations may also influence a word's evaluation.

-Evaluation of loops should be tail-call optimized where feasible.
-In context of Awelon, we might implement this by recognizing common `a d` sequences at the end of a function, or at least building tail-calls into accelerators.
-However, working with relatively large stacks also shouldn't be a problem for Awelon programs.

-Developers may guide evaluation strategy through annotations.
-For example, we might use `(par)` to request parallel computation of a value.
-We might use `[F](jit)` to request compilation for a function or loop body.
-We could use `(lazy)` and `(eval)` to recommend call-by-need or eager evaluation.
-By making performance annotations explicit, we can also avoid silent performance degradation by raising a warning or error when the annotation cannot be implemented.

-*Aside:* Many languages have experimented with user-defined rewrite rules.
-The typical example is equivalent to `[F] map [G] map == [F G] map`.
-It is feasible to extend Awelon with rewrite rules, driven by annotations, leaving the burden of proof to the developers.
-However, I'm inclined to discourage this because such optimizations are fragile to abstraction and rules-set extension.
-Instead, I would suggest constructing an intermediate DSL as a data type, then rewriting it via function.
+Awelon does not specify an evaluation strategy.
+That is, neither strictness nor laziness are part of Awelon's semantics.
+Program developers should guide evaluation through annotations such as `(par)`, `(lazy)`, and `(eval)` where it's important.

 ### Arity Annotations